SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Experiments

 \subsection{Zero-Shot Generalization}

 A crucial benefit of generative modeling and scaling with weak supervision is the potential of zero-shot generalization.
 Models \citep{brown2020language,radford2021learning,jia2021scaling} have been shown capable of performing few-shot or zero-shot transfer from pretrained models to downstream datasets, even across language boundaries \citep{lample2019cross}.
-In this section, we examine the generalization of {\ours} and showcase three applications less explored in prior VLP work.
+In this section, we showcase three different settings of zero-shot applications less explored in prior VLP work, including transferring to unseen tasks, modalities and/or testing instances.